IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/demo-instructions.md

 <br/>

-### Environment variables used in the QotD application
+### Action 1.1: Review and update global variables in the table below.

 | **Environment variable** | **Description and code snippet** |
 | :--- | :--- | :--- |